 Sports and outdoor activities in Bangkok

-Dotted around Bangkok are a few green parks which offer residents the chance to enjoy a picnic, take a paddle around the pond, walk the dog, play with their children, or simply take a break from the rushed pace of city living.
+Dotted around Bangkok are a few green parks which offer residents the chance to enjoy a picnic, paddle around the pond, walk the dog, play with their children, or simply take a break from the rushed pace of city living.

 Alternatively, those looking for something a bit different always have the option of heading out to a golf course.
 There are plenty of quality courses situated around Bangkok which offer excellent value for money.